 Overdose Education and Naloxone Training

 Naloxone is a lifesaving medication that can reverse the effects of an opioid overdose.
-Individuals, families, and organizations can receive overdose education, naloxone training, and lifesaving kits.
+Individuals, families, and organizations can receive overdose education, naloxone training, and nasal naloxone.
 Learn more about these important resources.

-Education and training are available to individuals, family members, and organizations.
+Education opportunities and nasal naloxone are available to individuals, family members, and organizations at no cost.

 Getting Started